MCamp859/hello-world/DBA-09sep22/README.md

    ```

    Open the video sample you will use to run the use case with your preferred
    video player.
-Make a screen shot profile picture of the driver's face.
+Make a screenshot profile picture of the driver's face.

    Access the **Driver** tab on the dashboard.
 In **Settings**, add the profile
    picture and a driver name.
 Click on the **Add Driver** button.